baekka1/lsdp-final-project/README.md

 that this was an acceptable cost of getting the algorithm to run with less overhead and faster.
 In addition, instead of keeping track of all nodes that have been unassigned, our algorithm stops when no new clusters have been formed.
-While this may result in the algorithm stopping prematurely, it avoids a `.count()` or some other similar computation which we found to down the process significantly.
+While this may result in the algorithm stopping prematurely, it avoids `.count()` repeatedly, which can be expensive on large datasets.

 After a clustering has been determined, we run local search on the graph that